maciverlab/offline_leaf/README.md

 The script will continually poll the remote repository and let you know if it was able to synchronize your local changes.
 If there is a conflict, it will tell you about the conflict and how to manually edit the .tex file so that the changes are properly merged.

+# figleaf.sh

 One thing that is somewhat inconvenient with Overleaf is synchronizing figures you are making for your Overleaf project.
-We have a similar script for synchronizing figure changes, called figleaf_sync, in a different github repository.
+After, for example, editing a large Adobe Illustrator file, you may need to optimize the pdf to a smaller size, and/or convert the file to a bitmapped file type so that compile times for Overleaf are not excessively long (they quickly become so with multiple large vector files).

+figleaf.sh monitors the vector masters (Adobe Illustrator .ai and .pdf file types presently), and when it detects a change, optimizes the pdf and creates a .jpg file as well, and then pushes these both to the associated Overleaf project.